-- a) Services: Proximity to Orange is likely resulting in 'escape expenditure' where people buy most of their goods outside Cargo likely resulting in limited services/ shops in Cargo to meet community needs. - Constraints: Cargo's growth is significantly constrained (particularly to the west) by vegetation, biodiversity, bushfire, mineral potential and buffers, proximity to watercourses, and agricultural potential. - c) Dwelling Types: Like most Cabonne settlements, the existing dwelling types are 100% detached houses, generally larger and on larger lots than the household composition would suggest is needed, i.e., dwelling types may poorly match the diversity of housing types needed and this may affect their affordability. - d) Affordability/Housing Stress: In 2016, Cargo had the highest levels of people who owned their houses with a mortgage and highest levels of housing stress where mortgage payments exceed 30% of household income (9.5% of households).
+- a) Services: Proximity to Orange is likely resulting in 'escape expenditure' where people buy most of their goods outside Cargo likely resulting in limited services/ shops in Cargo to meet community needs. - b) Constraints: Cargo's growth is significantly constrained (particularly to the west) by vegetation, biodiversity, bushfire, mineral potential and buffers, proximity to watercourses, and agricultural potential. - c) Dwelling Types: Like most Cabonne settlements, the existing dwelling types are 100% detached houses, generally larger and on larger lots than the household composition would suggest is needed, i.e., dwelling types may poorly match the diversity of housing types needed and this may affect their affordability. - d) Affordability/Housing Stress: In 2016, Cargo had the highest levels of people who owned their houses with a mortgage and highest levels of housing stress where mortgage payments exceed 30% of household income (9.5% of households).
 It appears to have low levels of rental housing and this may not meet the demand for lower income families and temporary workers. - e) Land Availability: Whilst there are reasonable levels of vacant land in the urban area, there has been very limited additional subdivision in the last 10 years and anecdotal evidence people tend to want/hold onto larger holdings (i.e., not sell adjacent vacant lots).
 This limits the availability of land for growth and puts pressure on expansion into agricultural areas.
-Land value increases in the last 10 years may change this slowly. - f) Employment: There is limited local employment, other than the school & limited retail, necessitating travel to surrounding areas or to Orange/Cadia. - g) Road Conditions: Cargo Road has a lower speed limit due to some of the difficult terrain, road conditions, and safety issues.
-It is not a major freight route. - h) Public Transport: Limited public transport restricts access to services / facilities / employment in regional centres for those without access to private vehicles. - Sewerage: Cargo is the only larger settlement with a Village Zone that has elected not to have a reticulated sewerage system.
-This prevents subdivision below 2,000m2 and more efficient use of land & infrastructure. - Flooding: The village has a number of intermittent watercourses that create potential drainage, inundation and overland flow issues during heavy rainfall events that affect significant portions of the urban area and may constrain further development in these areas. - k) Health: There are no local health services to meet the needs of the community requiring travel to health services in Orange.
+Land value increases in the last 10 years may change this slowly. - Employment: There is limited local employment, other than the school & limited f) retail, necessitating travel to surrounding areas or to Orange/Cadia. - Road Conditions: Cargo Road has a lower speed limit due to some of the g) difficult terrain, road conditions, and safety issues.
+It is not a major freight route. - h) - i) - Flooding: The village has a number of intermittent watercourses that create i) potential drainage, inundation and overland flow issues during heavy rainfall events that affect significant portions of the urban area and may constrain further development in these areas. - k) Health: There are no local health services to meet the needs of the community requiring travel to health services in Orange.
 This may affect desirability for families and older citizens. - Ageing/Aged Care: There is no aged care provision in Cargo.
-Even though Cargo has the lowest average age, its population is still ageing and loss of older citizens will affect population growth (but probably less than other settlements). - m) Energy: Cargo is not located near any high voltage power lines or gas lines that can promote renewable energy generation or energy-intensive industrial activity. - n) Tourism: Limited items of tourist interest to act as major destination & generate longer stays compared to some other larger settlements in Cabonne.
+Even though 1) Cargo has the lowest average age, its population is still ageing and loss of older citizens will affect population growth (but probably less than other settlements). - m) Energy: Cargo is not located near any high voltage power lines or gas lines that can promote renewable energy generation or energy-intensive industrial activity. - Tourism: Limited items of tourist interest to act as major destination & generate n) longer stays compared to some other larger settlements in Cabonne.